tulasidamarla/design_patterns/design-pattern-notes/behavioral/memento.md

 ```
 - `Note:` The memento class has same fields as that of the original class(TextArea) along with getter to retrieve the snapshot that is
   only accessible from outer class.
-- Memento class is a value object that acts as a snapshot of the original class.
-  - It is a common practice to make Memento immutable and pass data only once through constructor.
 - Let's implement the text editor which stores and retrieves the snapshots.
 ```java
 class TextEditor {